-Fluid and medication administration miscalculations can be fatal.
+Fluid and medication administration miscalculations can have serious consequences.

 Always ask competent professionals to verify your calculations.

 Always verify the drop factor is calibrated for the correct administration set.